 Projects must be completed within two years of signing the contract, during which time grantees are expected to submit the necessary financial and narrative reports.

-No grantee will be awarded more than two deadline extensions during the grant period; such extensions should be justified by the grantee and approved by AFAC.
+No grantee will be awarded more than two deadline extensions during the grant period.
+Such extensions should be justified by the grantee and approved by AFAC.

-AFAC is open to receive project applications from Arab directors and producers living in the Arab region or in the diaspora.
+The Cinema program is open to applications from Arab directors and producers living in the Arab region or the diaspora.
 A non-Arab producer can apply for a grant provided that the film director is Arab.
 It is highly recommended that film projects applying to the production and post-production grants have producers attached to them.